HastilyConceivedCreatures/safecat/noir-examples/verify_certificates/README.md

 For [here](https://github.com/HastilyConceivedCreatures/safecat/blob/examples/verify_certificates/noir-examples/verify_certificates/src/main.nr#L21) for full details.

-### Example certificates
+### Example Data
 The example certificates are located in `data/certs/`.

-There are two certificates.
+There are two certificates, one from Einstein and one from Euclid.
 Both of them claim Satoshi is a human born on 1-jan-1990.
 This is, by the way, not a hint to Satoshi's true identity.

 ## Trust kernel
 Certificates are worthless unless the person reading them trusts whoever signed them.